Configuration spaces of disks in a strip, twisted algebras, persistence, and other stories: Configuration spaces of unordered disks

-\begin{proof} Deleting non-leader singleton blocks ${\circ}^1$ from a critical cell gives a critical cell with smaller $n$, and for each $j$, $w$, and $p$, there are finitely many ways to form one of these ``skyline'' critical cells that have no non-leader singletons.
-For each skyline critical cell, the only places to insert singletons are at the end (that is, on the right side) and immediately before the leader--follower pair ${\circ}^1 \mid {\circ}^w$, which exists only if $w$ is even.
-Thus, if $w$ is odd, then for all sufficiently large $n$ the Betti number $\beta_j(\ucel(n, w); \mathbb{F}_p)$ is constant, equal to the number of skyline critical cells for $j$, $w$, and $p$.
+\begin{proof} As in Corollary~\ref{cor:q-growth}, we can delete non-leader singleton blocks ${\circ}^1$ from each critical cell to form one of finitely many ``skylines''.
+To recover all critical cells with a given skyline, we insert singletons ${\circ}^1$ either on the far right, or immediately preceding a leader--follower pair ${\circ}^1 \mid {\circ}^w$, which can only exist if $w$ is even.
+In this case, the maximum possible number of such pairs is $q = \left\lfloor \frac{j}{w-1}\right\rfloor$, so summing over all skylines, we find that the total Betti number is eventually equal to the number of skylines if $w$ is odd, and is bounded above by $O(n^q)$ if $w$ is even.